avl/noatun/book/book.md

 it is often relatively straightforward to correctly implement the [`Message::apply`] method.

-In general, Noatun events should contain events that exactly reflect what has happened in the real world, without any extra information.
+In general, Noatun events should contain events that exactly reflect what has happened in the real world, with the timestamp of the actual event, without any extra information.
+However, see below for cases where this may be hard to achieve.

 ## Event design pitfalls